• (910) 333-6134

 Signs You May Be A Highly Sensitive Person

-Signs that you may be a highly sensitive person (hsp) include:
+Signs that you may be a highly sensitive person (HSP) include:

 4. You may have a greater emotional reaction to events.
-For example, something bad happens and everyone is upset by it but you are devastated.
+For example, something bad happens, and everyone is upset by it, but you are devastated.

 5. You may resonate with being “codependent” without meeting the criteria of enabling or colluding with someone else’s unhealthy behavior.
-[Learn More About Codependency]

 What does it mean to be a highly sensitive person?

-People who are highly sensitive have been found to have higher rates of anxiety, depression, and attention deficit hyperactivity disorder (ADHD), as well as allergies, asthma and eczema.
+People who are highly sensitive have been found to have higher rates of anxiety, depression, and attention deficit hyperactivity disorder (ADHD), as well as allergies, asthma, and eczema.

 Highly sensitive people tend to experience emotions intensely and become overwhelmed by them.